VipeCloud/vipecloud_api/products.md

       "product_type" : "Category"
   }
   ```
-  A successful response will be a status 200 and return the same data as Get Product Details.
+  A successful response will be a status 200 and return the same data as Get Product Details:

   ```json
   {